mjhm/o-tools-node/readme.md

 * make sure your $PATH includes `./bin` and `/node_modules/.bin`

-* add these scripts to your `bin` folder and make them do what they are supposed to do with your code base:
+* add these scripts to the `bin` folder of your Node.JS code base and make them do their thing:

   <table>
     <tr>
       <th>spec</th>
-      <td>runs all tests</td>
+      <td>runs all tests and linters</td>
     </tr>
     <tr>
       <th>build</th>